 So, not only do they have some great designs, but they also care about your success as an athlete.

-The designs really standout and might even make you a little hungry as they often feature delicious food.
-Kinda Fit Kinda Fat is also an official apparel sponsor of World’s Strongest Man and some of their designs are actually Strongman competitors lifting different food items.
+The designs really stand out and might even make you a little hungry as they often feature delicious food.
+Kinda Fit Kinda Fat is also an official apparel sponsor of World’s Strongest Man, and some of their designs are actually Strongman competitors lifting different food items.

-Rise stands out because of their great variety of items for both men and women.
+Rise stands out because of its great variety of items for both men and women.
 Each item is unique in some way yet has a very classic look that isn’t overly flashy with its printing or branding.

-Grrrl has by far the most innovative way of determining size that has nothing to do with numbers or the words small or extra large.
+Grrrl has by far the most innovative way of determining the size that has nothing to do with numbers or the words small or extra large.
 They have outlined athlete ambassadors along with their body measurements and you just need to find the one that most closely resembles your body type.

-This is a great consideration for any powerlifting in training, but especially those who are members in facilities that prohibit or limit the use of chalk.
+This is a great consideration for any powerlifting in training, but especially for those who are members in facilities that prohibit or limit the use of chalk.
 Medve also carries some classic t-shirts as well as hoodies for everyday wear.